 In Texas, claims for a breach of fiduciary duty or fraud must be filed within four years, according to the state’s statute of limitations.
 Typically, this deadline begins when the “injury” caused by a spouse’s unlawful action occurs.
 However, a discovery clause may allow this clock to begin ticking starting from when the wronged spouse discovered or should have reasonably learned of the damage.

-Aggressive Family Law Attorneys
+Aggressive Family Law Attorneys in Houston

 If you believe that your spouse has acted fraudulently, you cannot afford to postpone taking legal action.
 At Hendershot, Cannon & Hisey, P.C., we have years of experience handling breach of fiduciary duty claims across multiple disciplines and types of law.
 From business partnerships to spousal disputes, our Houston divorce attorneys are capable of handling even the most complex cases.